baoxng/Web-Quizz/README.md

 # Web-Quizz
-Web Quiz

 ## Project description
-This is a project to quiz user on their knowledge of
+This is a project to quiz user on their knowledge of javascript.
+I have a series of four questions.
+When user click start button, they are directed to the start of the quiz page.
+After clicking the first answer to the question a timer is started.
+This timer will stop once it hits zero, but each time user answer's incorrectly then

 ## Installation